Boris Yeltsin

 Yeltsin was born in Butka, Ural Oblast.
 Growing up in Kazan and Berezniki, he worked in construction after studying at the Ural State Technical University.
 After joining the Communist Party, he rose through its ranks, and in 1976, he became First Secretary of the party's Sverdlovsk Oblast committee.
 Yeltsin was initially a supporter of the perestroika reforms of Soviet leader Mikhail Gorbachev.
 He later criticized the reforms as being too moderate and called for a transition to a multi-party representative democracy.
 In 1987, he was the first person to resign from the Politburo of the Communist Party of the Soviet Union, which established his popularity as an anti-establishment figure and after which he earned the reputation of the leader of the anti-communist movement.

-In 1990, he was elected chair of the Russian Supreme Soviet and in 1991 was elected president of the Russian Soviet Federative Socialist Republic (RSFSR), becoming the first popularly-elected head of state in Russian history.
-Yeltsin allied with various non-Russian nationalist leaders and was instrumental in the formal dissolution of the Soviet Union in December of that year.
+Elected chair of the Russian Supreme Soviet in 1990, Yeltsin was elected president of the Russian Soviet Federative Socialist Republic (RSFSR) in 1991, becoming the first popularly-elected head of state in Russian history.
+He allied with various non-Russian nationalist leaders and was instrumental in the formal dissolution of the Soviet Union in December of that year.
 With the dissolution of the Soviet Union, the RSFSR became the Russian Federation, an independent state.
 Through that transition, Yeltsin remained in office as president.
 He was later re-elected in the 1996 Russian presidential election, which critics assert was rigged.
 Yeltsin oversaw the transition of Russia's command economy into a capitalist market economy by implementing economic shock therapy, market exchange rate of the ruble, nationwide privatization, and lifting of price controls.
 Economic downturn, volatility, and inflation ensued.
 Amid the economic shift, a small number of oligarchs obtained most of the national property and wealth, while international monopolies dominated the market.

 A constitutional crisis emerged in 1993 after Yeltsin ordered the unconstitutional dissolution of the Russian parliament, leading parliament to impeach him.
 The crisis ended after troops loyal to Yeltsin stormed the parliament building and stopped an armed uprising; he then introduced a new constitution which significantly expanded the powers of the president.
 After the crisis, Yeltsin governed the country in a rule by decree until 1994, as the Supreme Soviet of Russia was absent.
 Secessionist sentiment in the Russian Caucasus led to the First Chechen War, War of Dagestan, and Second Chechen War between 1994 and 1999.
 Internationally, Yeltsin promoted renewed collaboration with Europe and signed arms control agreements with the United States.
 Amid growing internal pressure, he resigned by the end of 1999 and was succeeded as president by his chosen successor, Vladimir Putin, whom he had appointed prime minister a few months earlier.
 After leaving office, he kept a low profile and was accorded a state funeral upon his death in 2007.